 - Don’t overlook the possibility that brand new members have core leadership potential, especially if they have a strong interest in the issue.
 If new members are reliable in carrying out active member tasks, think of a core leadership task for them to try, and ask them.

-Allies are people who support your organization’s issue goal, and can help in concrete ways, but may not want to become active members in your organization, usually because they’re already active in other organizations.
+Allies are people who support your food truck association’s issue goal, and can help in concrete ways, but may not want to become active members in your organization, usually because they’re already active in other organizations.

 - Set a goal to recruit a specific number of new allies for your campaign.
 Then ask them to make specific contributions.
 For example, will the Chamber of Commerce invite one of your core leaders to speak on your issue at their next monthly meeting?